-Before we go in depth aboutSOCKS5, going over the basics might help understand the subject more thoroughly.
-We’ll go over internet protocols and what they are, but if you want to skip this part, use this navigation key to jump to whichever part you’re interested in:
+Before we go in-depth about SOCKS5, going over the basics might help you understand the subject more thoroughly.
+We’ll go over internet protocols and what they are.

 To better understand where SOCKS5 proxies are coming from, let’s start from the beginning.
 The internet is mainly built on top of three protocols:

-- Internet Control Messaging Protocol (ICMP)
+Internet Control Messaging Protocol (ICMP)

-- Transmission Control Protocol (TCP)
+Transmission Control Protocol (TCP)

 User Datagram Protocol (UDP)

 ICMP is a control protocol.
-This means that it was designed not to carry application data, but rather information about the status of the network itself.
+This means that it was designed not to carry application data but rather information about the status of the network itself.
 The best-known example of ICMP in practice is the “ping” utility.

 The protocols that are important in our case are TCP and UDP.

 Both TCP and UDP are transportation protocols meant to pass data.
-The difference between TCP and UDP is that the former almost guarantees that all sent data will reach its destination in the correct order, as well as make other optimizations and error-checks.
+The difference between TCP and UDP is that the former almost guarantees that all sent data will reach its destination in the correct order, as well as make other optimizations and error checks.

 SOCKS is an internet protocol that allows one device to send data to another via a third device.
 In other words, this third device would be called a SOCKS server or a SOCKS proxy.

 So what does the SOCKS proxy server do?
-It creates a connection to any other server that stands behind a firewall, and exchanges network packets between the client and the actual server.
+It creates a connection to any other server that stands behind a firewall and exchanges network packets between the client and the actual server.

 SOCKS5 is the latest version of the SOCKS protocol.
 The difference between SOCKS5 and older versions of it is its improved security and the ability to support UDP traffic.

 SOCKS5 proxies are often used for live calls or streaming.
-Streaming websites commonly use User Datagram Protocol (UDP) to send data, and for now, SOCKS5 are the main proxies which can transfer you through to a UDP session.
+Streaming websites commonly use User Datagram Protocol (UDP) to send data, and for now, SOCKS5 are the main proxies that can transfer you through to a UDP session.

-To put it simply, if you think that HTTP(S) traffic won’t be enough for you, and you need a proxy for non-TCP protocols, then SOCKS5 proxies are the way to go.
+To put it simply, if you think that HTTP(S) traffic won’t be enough for you and you need a proxy for non-TCP protocols, then SOCKS5 proxies are the way to go.
 Take note that in almost all cases, HTTP(S) traffic won’t be blocked by a firewall, and you might not need a SOCKS5 proxy.

 The short answer: not really.